replicatedhq/docs/docs/packaging-an-application/application-properties.md

-title = "Application Properties" description = "The Replicated YAML section `properties` allows several high level items to be defined. " weight = "203" categories = [ "Packaging" ]
+title = "Application Properties" description = "The Replicated YAML section `properties` allows several high level items to be defined. " weight = "203" categories = [ "packaging" ]

 [menu.main]
-Name       = "Application Properties" identifier = "application-properties" parent     = "/packaging-an-application" url        = "/docs/packaging-an-application/application-properties"
+Name       = "Application Properties" identifier = "application-properties" parent     = "/packaging-an-application" url        = "/packaging-an-application/application-properties"
 +++

 The properties section of the YAML allows you to configure properties of the admin console.